 3. Color space coverage

-High definition digital video is now recorded in two main color standards: Rec.
+High-definition digital video is now recorded in two main color standards: Rec.
 709, and DCI-P3.
 Ensure your chosen monitor can display as close to 100% of the colors in these recording standards as possible.
-DCI-P3 has the wider color gamut (more colors) and therefore you'll need to splash out on a higher quality display if you want near-full reproduction of this color space.
+DCI-P3 has a wider color gamut (more colors) and therefore you'll need to splash out on a higher-quality display if you want near-full reproduction of this color space.

 Retina-searing brightness isn't actually that desirable for prolonged editing stints - around 150cd/m2 is usually enough for most viewing environments.
 However, if you need to edit HDR footage, a monitor needs to be capable of displaying localized highlights very brightly.
 A minimum brightness rating of 400cd/m2 is required for basic HDR compatibility, and to be fully HDR-capable, a monitor needs to be as bright as 1000cd/m2.